mathslug/showdown_warrior/README.md

 ## setup

-* git clone this directory and cd into it
+* git clone this repository and cd into it

 * save showdown credentials in `./data/login.txt` as: